1. User guide

 1.4.
 Transformed tables

-Metadb applies transformations to some kinds of data, which results in
+Metadb can apply transformations to data, which results in additional

-additional tables being created.
-One category of data that are transformed in
+tables being created.
+One category of data that can be transformed in

 this way is JSON objects.
 Suppose that our patrongroup